RetellAI/retell-frontend-reactjs-demo/README.md

 ## Context

 This demo illustrates a quick setup for integrating a frontend with a backend using React and Node.js.
 It showcases using **our JS Client SDK**.
-If you prefer using native JS implementation, check [Retell Frontend ReactJS Demo using native JS](https://github.com/adam-team/retell-frontend-reactjs-demo/) out instead.

 ## Setup Tutorial